ShoxruzML/library-mangement-system-/README.md

-Here's the README content as plain text:

----

 Library Management System

 A command-line Library Management System built with Python OOP as part of a 90-day Python learning roadmap (Week 2 challenge).
 Models a real library's core operations — books, members, and loans — with full test coverage.